SukhithaSunil/government-aid-application-with-AI-assistance/README.md

-# Social Support Application — Front-End
+# Social Support Application

-> A polished front-end for a government social support portal.
-This repo implements a responsive, accessible, multi-step application wizard with optional AI assistance for writing free-text fields.
+> A modern, user-friendly front-end for a government social support portal, featuring a responsive and accessible multi-step application wizard with integrated AI assistance for composing free-text responses.

 ---

 ## 🚀 Quick overview

-This project is a client-side React application built to let citizens apply for financial assistance through a clear, accessible multi-step form.
-Step 3 includes an integrated **"Help Me Write"** flow that calls the OpenAI Chat Completions API to generate text suggestions for the applicant.
+This React application demonstrates how citizens can apply for financial assistance using a clear and accessible multi-step form.
+Step 3 features an integrated "Help Me Write" tool that leverages the OpenAI Chat Completions API to provide suggested text for the applicant.

 ---